javnik36/NextbikeOSM/README.md

 ```

 ##More
 Note that this application is suitable for quality assurance only.
-You schould make changes in osm base very carefully and I don't take any responsibility!<br>
+You should make changes in osm base very carefully and I don't take any responsibility!<br>
 If you want to help me and add something to code or see any bug just call an issue or make pull request!

 [Copyright (c) 2015 javnik36](https://github.com/javnik36/NextbikeOSM/blob/master/LICENCE)